beeware/beeware/docs/tutorial/tutorial-10.rst

-        Unable to find icons/helloworld-152.png for 152px application icon; using default Unable to find icons/helloworld-167.png for 167px application icon; using default Unable to find icons/helloworld-180.png for 180px application icon; using default Unable to find icons/helloworld-1024.png for 1024px application icon; using default
+        Unable to find icons/helloworld-152.png for 152px application icon; using default Unable to find icons/helloworld-167.png for 167px application icon; using default Unable to find icons/helloworld-180.png for 180px application icon; using default Unable to find icons/helloworld-640.png for 640px application icon; using default Unable to find icons/helloworld-1024.png for 1024px application icon; using default Unable to find icons/helloworld-1280.png for 1280px application icon; using default Unable to find icons/helloworld-1920.png for 1920px application icon; using default

         [helloworld] Removing unneeded app content...
         Removing unneeded app bundle content... done